smashingboxes/cardboard-admin-archive/README.md

 ```
 Make sure this file is located under `app/helpers/cardboard`

+#### Custom CSS/JS
+The css/js for the resources is the same as the cardboard admin interface.
+If you'd like to extend or overwrite some of these, simply edit the `cardboard.css.scss` or `cardboard.js` files located in your assets folder.
+These files were generated during the cardboard installation.

 ### Settings
 You can create new settings that will be editable from the admin panel.